eriklarsen4/golf/README.md

 I developed this repository from real-world golf data-- data I curated from rounds I played.
-As a member of the **United States Golf Association** (**Arizona; Arizong Golf Association**), these rounds were "posted": official scores used to estimate a **GHIN** (**Global Handicap Index Number**).
+As a member of the **United States Golf Association** (**Arizona Golf Association Chapter**), these rounds were official scores used to compute my official **GHIN** (**Global Handicap Index Number**), meaning I played with players who verified I played out every single stroke (no gimmes), before submitting my scorecard to the USGA.

-I recently added shot tracking data-- distances estimated by a Garmin watch for (for now) strokes off the tee and approach shots (really, any large swings the watch can clearly differentiate based on its accelerometer).
-For now, this omits smaller shots on and near the green where the arms do not move as quickly or high as in tee shots or shots with longer clubs.
+The data includes

+Stroke-level stats/metrics:

+  + stroke distances estimated by a Garmin GPS watch for all non-putts
+  + lie type
+  + miss direction
+  + club selection

+Hole-by-hole stats/metrics:

+  + number of strokes
+  + chips
+  + putts
+  + penalties
+  + double bogey / bogey / par / birdie / eagle, etc.

+Course-level data:

+  + course
+  + course rating
+  + tee selection
+  + slope
+  + Handicap Index

-Some of the data is ideal for linear mixed modeling and/or time-series modeling.
-It may expand, depending on additional data.
+The data is ideal for numerous types of modeling, including linear mixed models, time series, and decision trees It will likely expand, depending on additional data

+Please see the vignettes for details